Swiss Music Night 2023 音樂瑞士之夜

 Chien-Hui Hung & Oliver Waespi “Little Jubilee Suite” *World premiere

-Ernest Bloch Concerto grosso No. 1 (arranged for sting quintet & piano by Fabian Müller)
+Ernest Bloch Concerto grosso No. 1 (arranged for string quintet & piano by Fabian Müller)

 Maurice Steger - recorder (Switzerland)